tlorans/FactorInvesting/docs/source/TestFramework/intro.md

 Objective asset pricing models: explaining cross-sections of returns.

-## Characteristic-Managed Portfolios
+## Characteristic-Sorted Portfolios

-We are going to construct characteristic-managed portfolios to form test assets.
+We are going to construct characteristic-sorted portfolios to form test assets.
+Portfolio sorting has been popularized by Fama and French (1993) {cite:p}`fama1993common` to test the impact of characteristics in asset pricing.
+The basic premise involves categorizing individual assets into different portfolios based on a chosen variable.
+If these portfolios are roughly equal in size and vary mainly in the value of this sorting variable, then any performance differences can be ascribed to the influence of that variable.
+Typically, portfolios are balanced either equally or by asset value to optimize diversification.

-The general approach is the following:
+The general approach can be described as the following, as summarized by Roncalli (2021) {cite:p}`roncallilecture3assetmanagement`:

 - start with a universe $\mathcal{U}$ of stocks
 - define a rebalancing period (e.g. every month, every quarter, every year)